 Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy

-In the US, however, many women do just the opposite - they avoid men's eyes.
-Some are too proud to make eye contact with men, they expect men to come to them voluntarily.
-Others are too shy to look at men, as if that would reveal a secret desire they shouldn’t have.
+In the U.S., however, many women do just the opposite—they avoid making eye contact.
+Some are too proud to do so, they expect men to come to them without encouragement.
+Others are too shy to openly look at men, as if that would reveal a secret desire they shouldn’t have.
 Still others worry that staring at men may give men wrong ideas.
 When some women do make eye contact with men, they make it very briefly in order not to seem like they are begging for a dance.
-All these pride, shyness and worry are not necessary.
+All these pride, shyness and overthinking are unnecessary.
 If a woman can’t even overcome such psychological impediments, how can she dance well in tango that involves intense intimate physical contact with a man?

-Women need to understand that men have their concerns too.
+Women need to understand that men have their own concerns.
 A man needs to know that you are emotionally ready for the dance and will accept him if he asks you.
-Most men need to see you eye-to-eye for a few seconds before they are convinced of that.
-If you avert your eyes too quickly, they will take that as a decline.
-If you want to dance with a man, you need to fix your eyes at him to give him a chance to cabeceo you.
-Only if he does not act after ten seconds or more should you then turn your eyes away.
+Most men need a sustained moment of eye contact before they are convinced of that.
+If you avert your eyes too quickly, they will take that as a rejection.
+If you want to dance with a man, you need to fix your eyes at him to allow him to initiate the cabeceo.
+Only if he does not act after 10 seconds or more should you then turn your eyes away.
 This applies to men as well.
-You stare at a woman for ten to twenty seconds.
+You stare at a woman for 10-20 seconds.
 If she is interested in you she will notice that.
-If after twenty seconds she still does not make eye contact with you, you should give up on her for the moment and move on to another woman.
-You should not force your way to her seat and ask her to dance, as which might put her in the dilemma she was trying to avoid.
+If after twenty seconds she still does not reciprocate, you should give up on her for the moment and move on to another woman.
+You should not approach her directly, as which could put her in an awkward position she was trying to avoid.
 In Buenos Aires, most porteñas will say no to a verbal invitation because that tells the ungentlemanliness and inexperience of the inviter.

 Speaking of clique there is a related issue.
 Because dancers of different levels focus on different things, they may not enjoy dancing with each other.
 As a result there is a hierarchy in milongas.
 At the bottom are students learning steps, who usually partner with their fellow beginners.
 In the middle, those infatuated with the look tend to partner with those fond of fancy movements, and those still obsessed with themselves focus on individual performance.
-Mature dancers who have passed those stages, on the other hand, prefer to partner with people with good embrace, musicality and ability to dance for the partner (see The Four Stages of the Tango Journey).
+Mature dancers who have passed those stages, on the other hand, prefer to partner with dancers with good embrace, musicality and ability to dance for their partner (see The Four Stages of the Tango Journey).
 One should separate such division of level from clique.
 The former is indiscriminate, inclusive and promising, serving a positive function in the milonga by promoting humility, encouraging growth and rewarding achievements.
 The latter is discriminate, exclusive and demotivating, causing segregation and infringing equal opportunity.
-Women at the lower levels should not feel disheartened at the hierarchy, because it allows them to mingle with dancers of similar levels and still does not prevent them from dancing with more advanced dancers - if they are not too proud or too shy to make eye contact with them.
+Women at the lower levels should not feel disheartened at the hierarchy, because it allows them to mingle with dancers of similar levels and still does not prevent them from dancing with more advanced dancers—if they are not too proud or too shy to make eye contact with them.
 Women must be aware that making eye contact with men is critical in the partner matching process (see Women's Role in Cabeceo).
 Your eyes are the key to dancing with the man of your choice.
-Use them wisely and you can dance all the way to the top (see How to Get More Invitations in the Milonga).
+Use them wisely and you can dance all the way to the top (see How to Get More Invitations in the Milongas).

 March 7, 2013